Big-Fig/Fediverse.app/README.md

 Fedi uses [Flutter Version Management](https://github.com/leoafarias/fvm) to specify Flutter version to build app.

-FVM also helps manage several SDKs version on local machine
+FVM also helps manage several SDK's versions on local machine

 Config is already done, so you just run `fvm install` in repo folder and configure IDE to use `.fvm/flutter_sdk` folder instead of system Flutter SDK.